ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 2. How bad would they be impacted by a miss classification?

+People would, to say the least, not end up getting what they expected when they open the fridge.
+How bad this actually is will be dependent on how hungry people are at the moment they find out, or how badly they are craving for the food.

 3. How could change your interactive system to address this?

+I would try to improve accuracy

 4. Are there optimizations you can try to do on your sense-making algorithm.

+A simple optimization would be to include more diversified data for training.

 ### Part D